 In love (for all three of you), Tim

 I’m including this as an example of how offenders slip through the cracks.
 This friend, Tim Liston, is a pastor at a mega-church in Pearland, Texas.
 (I considered him a friend, and his wife was one of my dearest friends, but after the above email we never contacted each other again).
-I was told after my ex-husband was arrested that this friend, and other friends we attended Ozark Christian College with in Joplin, Missouri, including David Rutherford another mega-church pastor in Fresno, California were references listed on Steve’s most recent resumes.
+I was told after my ex-husband was arrested that Tim continued to be a reference on Steve’s resume.
+Other friends with whom Steve attended Ozark Christian College in Joplin, Missouri, including David Rutherford another mega-church pastor in Fresno, California, were also references listed on Steve’s most recent resumes.
 I understand that Tim didn’t believe me, but he knew Steve was seeing a psychiatrist for serious mental health problems.
 Tim should have disclosed this to prospective churches or told them to ask for full medical disclosures before hiring him.

 Steve’s ordaining church, mega-church, Johnson Country Christian Church/Legacy Christian Church in Kansas never contacted me and never revoked Steve’s ordination certificate.
 The Independence, Kansas, newspaper published that Legacy staff member Reggie Epps appeared at a pre-trial as a character witness for Steve.
 Founding pastor Ronnie Epps and his wife Darlene were at the trial supporting Steve and were available as character witnesses should the defense need them.
 They also never attempted to contact me and ask why I left Steve or had his parental rights revoked.